Dr Jana Anderson

 Supervision

 I am happy to supervise research projects, masters or PhD students in any area of nutrition, nutritional epidemiology, nutrition linked risk factors and chronic disease as well as any aspect of sustainable food production, food waste and environment.
 Please contact me and I can redirect you to the correct place for application.
-Co-supervision also welcomed.
-Funded students welcomed.
+Co-supervision welcomed.
+Funded students preferred.

 PhD supervision